1. Skip to content

 At Love Field airport in the US city of Dallas, Texas, prototype turbines harness wind from passing airplanes and convert them into energy.

 For now, the energy generated by the turbines is being used to power electric cars at Dallas Airport.
-However, the prototype is set to expand and harness high-velocity wind from fast trains, in addition to speeding cars on motorways.
+However, the prototype is set to expand and harness high-velocity wind from fast trains, as well as from speeding cars on motorways.

 Alternative turbine designs for city spaces